Netrinos vs Tailscale

 The Bottom Line

-Choose Netrinos if you want a simpler mesh VPN with sensible defaults.
+| Choose Netrinos | Simpler mesh VPN with sensible defaults.
 Point-and-click access control, Gateway mode for non-client devices, and a lower price point.
-Good for home users, small businesses, and technical users who want to keep it simple.
+Good for home users, small businesses, and technical users who want to keep it simple. |

-Choose Tailscale if you need granular policy-based ACLs, SSO, or compliance certifications.
-More configuration options, more integrations, higher price.
+| Choose Tailscale | Granular policy-based ACLs, SSO, or compliance certifications.
+More configuration options, more integrations, higher price. |

 Neither is objectively better.
 They serve different preferences.